Independent Custody Visitors

 - Skipton custody suite closed April 2015

-- There is a pilot closure of Northallerton custody suite until 31 March 2017
+- There was a pilot closure of Northallerton custody suite until 31 March 2017.
+As a result of the pilot, the decision was taken to close this custody suite permanently, effective October 2017

 For more information